mrakgr/The-Spiral-Language/readme.md

 let (var_1: int64) = method_0((var_0: int64))
 Tuple0(10L, var_1)
 ```
-The `lit_is` just like other structure testing functions always resolves at compile time to either `true` or `false`.
+The `lit_is` always resolves at compile time to either `true` or `false` just like other structure testing functions.
 In combination with `forall` that allows for testing of whether all the arguments of `l` are known at compile time.
 Then using a static if, the two branches amount to either summing them all at compile time, or term casting them and pushing the work to runtime.

 This ensures that the sum function does not get specialized to every arbitrary literal passed into it.

 ```
 if true then 1 else "qwe" // Not a type error.
 ```
 ```
 if dyn true then 1 else "qwe" // A type error.
 ```

-If statements in Spiral default to evaluating only one branch if their conditional is known at compile time.
+If statements in Spiral default to evaluating only one branch if their conditional is known at compile time meaning they are static by default.
 This is the bedrock of its intensional (structural) polymorphism.
 Under the hood, the patterns get compiled to static if statements which allow it to branch on structures and types.

 `if` goes hand in hand with join point specialization.